MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 ## Grant consent for the added permissions for the enterprise application

 After permissions are added to your application, users or administrators need to grant consent to the new permissions.
-Nonadmin users see a consent prompt when they sign into your app while admin users can grant consent to the new permissions on behalf of all users in their organization.
+Nonadmin users see a consent prompt when they sign into your app.
+Admin users on the other hand can grant consent to the new permissions on behalf of all users in their organization when they first sign in to your app or in the Microsoft Entra admin center.

 When the added permissions require admin consent, the required actions vary based on app type: